lizardking/LD2410Async/README.md

 The library has the following functionality:

+- **All LD2410 commands supported** are available in the library.
-- **Non-blocking operation** - sensor data is parsed in the background, no polling loops required.
+- **Full access to sensor data** - all data that is sent by the sensor is available.
 - **Async command API** - send commands (e.g., request firmware, change settings) without blocking the main loop().
 - **Callbacks** - are executed when detection data has arrived or when commands complete.
-If you only care about presence detection and dont need additional data, you only have to check the `presenceDetected` flag that is sent with the DetectionDataReceivedCallback.
-- **Full access to sensor data** - if you need more than just the basic `presenceDetected` information.
-All data that is sent by the sensor is available.
-- **All LD2410 commands** are available in the library.
+- **Non-blocking operation** - sensor data is parsed in the background, no polling loops required.

 ---